kylecox1/amethyst/README.md

 ## What is Amethyst?!

 Amethyst is a game engine aiming to be fast and as configurable as possible.
+I am trying to get a game engine functioning to create and run a bonsai tree simulation game.
+This is my initial change to begin building the game on the Amethyst engine.

 ## Principles